 - Full senior faculty mentor CV – The application must include a full CV for the participant’s senior faculty mentor (do not upload agency biosketch).

-- Grant Academy Attestations and Endorsements Form – A form outlining the terms and conditions of participation in the Grant Academy must be signed by both the proposed faculty participant and the designated faculty mentor/reviewer.
+Docusign option – A form outlining the terms and conditions of participation in the Grant Academy must be signed by both the proposed faculty participant and the designated faculty mentor/reviewer.
 It must also be endorsed by the department, by way of the department chair/designee’s signature.
-Once all signatures are secured, the document must be scanned and saved as a PDF and included in your full application package PDF.
+Once all signatures are secured, the document must be saved as a PDF and included in your full application package PDF.